event-driven-robotics/neutouch_summer_school_contour/README.md

   ...
 }
 ```
 - the reference frame that is commanded by the controller is usually the iCub hand palm (check the figure [here](https://icub-tech-iit.github.io/documentation/icub_kinematics/icub-forward-kinematics/img/RightHandCADRefFrame.jpg)).
-For your convenience, we moved the reference frame to the right index fingertip, so that you can command its pose directly. **Bear in mind that the frame orientation has not been changed instead.**
+We moved the reference frame to the right index fingertip, so that you can command its pose directly. **Bear in mind that the frame orientation has not been changed instead.**

 Useful methods we suggest to check out on the [API](https://www.yarp.it/latest/classyarp_1_1dev_1_1ICartesianControl.html) are :
 - [goToPoseSync](https://www.yarp.it/latest/classyarp_1_1dev_1_1ICartesianControl.html#a3e6d8ff73db8798b89ff41fb0326771d) which moves the end-effector to a given 6D pose (and does not return until the motion is completed)